sandro-h/snippet/README.md

 3. Press `enter` to confirm the arguments and type the snippet.
 Any empty arguments lead to empty replacements in the snippet.
 4. Press `escape` to cancel and return to the main snippet window.

+#### Automatic snippet arguments

+Besides the default arguments which require user input, you can declare certain automatically resolved arguments.
+For example to use the current date in the snippet.

 See the [snippet_sample.yml](snippet_sample.yml) for configuring a snippet with arguments.

 ### Secret snippets